ContextualAI/gritlm/README.md

 ![](visuals/octopus.jpg)

 This repository provides all materials for the paper [Generative Representational Instruction Tuning](https://arxiv.org/abs/2402.09906).
 We continue developing the repository and welcome any contributions.
-If you want to use the code in the exact same way as in the paper, please use the 1.0.0 release at commit hash `TODO`.
+If you want to use the code in the exact same way as in the paper, please use the 1.0.0 release at commit hash `3ac39052ef878371a658a060e69f9c0124bfd59b`.

 - [Inference](#inference)
 - [Training](#training)